 Expenses may be claimed under the IOF for the useful life of the CFI-funded infrastructure.
-Expenses incurred in the year preceding submission of the IOF claim are eligible.
 For a description of eligible costs under the CFI-IOF, please see Appendix A.

 Procedure

 Note: The University of Waterloo revised its procedures for managing IOF funds as of January 2012.